mattermost/docs/source/install/common-prod-deploy-docker.rst

 .. important::

    - The production configuration results in two separate containers: one for the database and one for the application.
 An optional third container results when using NGINX for reverse proxy.
    - Encountering issues with your Docker deployment?
-See the `Docker deployment troubleshooting </install/troubleshooting.html#docker-deployments>`__ documentation for details.
+See the :ref:`Docker deployment troubleshooting <install/troubleshooting:docker deployments>` documentation for details.

 1. In a terminal window, clone the repository and enter the directory.